This is the Technical Articles List page.

 38M.
 Replacing a /5 ignition switch with a round barrel type switch:

 Here is a link for a KIT to basically do a barrel switch installation:

-SOURCES FOR ELECTRICAL PARTS FROM OTHER THAN BMW ARE LISTED IN SECTION 78A & 78B.
+ELECTRICAL PARTS SOURCES FROM OTHER THAN BMW ARE LISTED IN 78A & 78B.

 Electrical contact cleaners and treatments are in article 73.

 39A.
 F, OT, S, and Z marks on your Flywheel (clutch carrier); re-marking, alignment, degreeing camshafts.
 RE-INSTALLING Flywheel (or Clutch Carrier) rev. 11/02/2020

 For Automatic Timing Units, in depth, see article 29.

 Mis-adjusted carburetors and/or sticky automatic timing units can cause high rpm, typically after full warm-up.
 See article #30, which has a section on this problem.

 39G. /5 instruments ...an article on disassembly and repairs, etc: